dmx-systems/dmx-platform/README.md

 * **Java 1.6** (or newer).

-  You can find out whether Java is already installed on your computer at <http://www.java.com>.
+  To find out whether Java is already installed on your computer go to a terminal window and type `java -version`.
+  For more information about Java go to <http://www.java.com>.

   Note: you do *not* need a Java plugin for your browser.
-DeepaMehta uses Java only for its backend.
+DeepaMehta uses Java only at its backend.

 * A **webbrowser**.